 Cancellation and Refund Policies

-No Show: A student who never attends class at the institution (virtually or on-site) after enrolling and does not inform the institution.
+No Show: A student who never attends course at the institution (online or onsite) after enrolling and does not inform the institution.
 Note that the ACCET policy treats no shows identical to cancellations.

 Termination: A type of withdrawal initiated by the institution due to failure to meet one or more institutional policies.